 Hosting an Airbnb or other short-term rental is a business.
 Success is measured by how much money you can make compared to how much time you need to spend.

 QR codes are a free tool that, used well, improve every aspect of your business.
 Whether you’re getting more guests with a video tour, making them happier with a welcome video, or avoiding interruptions with a seamless WiFi connection, you’re saving time and increasing your return.

 Of course, the best way to save time and increase your return is by using HostTools, our suite of messaging, pricing, and availability tools for vacation rental management.
 Host Tools is a better way to make your guests feel cared for while also saving you time.
-Try it free for 30 days!
+Start your free trial today!